Visit the Campbell Scientific Forum to submit your question to users around the world.

 What is needed to write a simple program that will read two analog channels (0 to 10 Vdc)?

 The CR1000 can measure analog voltages in the ±5 Vdc range.
 A voltage divider such as the VDIV2:1 is required to reduce 10 Vdc to an acceptable range.
-See the VDIV10:1/VDIV2:1 manual for examples of wiring and programs.
+For examples of wiring and programs, see the VDIV10:1/VDIV2:1 manual.

 How can the datalogger build a text string and send it out the RS-232 port?